ACE-Genomics/wxspipe/README.md

 while read -r vcf; do gatk IndexFeatureFile -I ${vcf}; done < toindex.txt
 ```

-So far is all ready to run the WES pipeline.
+So far is all ready to run the WXS pipeline.

 ## Just go